ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 Sure, you could also fix the perspective with Photoshop, [Affinity Photo], or [GIMP].
 But the overhead is substantial:
-Open each photo, find the perspective tool, drag the corners, pick the right export settings, repeat for the next photo, … These tools are built to do everything with any image and not to churn through 50 receipts as quickly as possible.
+Open each photo, find the perspective tool, drag the corners, pick the right export settings, repeat for the next photo, and so on.
+These tools are built to do everything with any image and not to churn through 50 receipts as quickly as possible.
 I wanted an app that's focused on this one task,